php-mcp/laravel/README.md

 }
 ```

-In development environments with `auto_discover` enabled in your config, these elements are automatically discovered when needed.
+When `auto_discover` enabled in your config, these elements are automatically discovered when needed.
 For production or to manually trigger discovery, run:

 ```bash
 php artisan mcp:discover